Authentication

 When you make a key, you can tie it to one project.
 A project-tied key always

-reads that project, and the project selector on a request is ignored — a
+reads that project, and the project selector on a request is ignored.

 A key set to All projects reads any project on your account.
 Choose which